This was altered August 2020, to give Ptah dark golden eyes and slightly darker skin.

 Having created the linear version, I wanted to color it.
 But my two printer prints came out faded.
-I just put a new cartridge in, did I use up all the ink for this print of a dark and stormy Set?
+I just put a new cartridge in, did I use up all of its ink?
 My bad results encouraged a digital version.

 Ptah is "one of the oldest of Egypt's gods and is attested representionally from the 1st dynasty onward.
 Nevertheless the great god of Memphis was perhaps originally only a locally important deity whose influence developed and spread slowly over time."
 "If Ptah was not originally a god of craftsmanship, this aspect of his identity was certainly an ancient one as it can be seen at an early date and then remains constant throughout the god's history."
 "During the Old Kingdom the high priest of Ptah bore the title we-kherep-hemu 'great leader of the craftsmen': and while the god's name gives no firm clue to his origin, it is perhaps based on a root of later words meaning 'to sculpt' and thus related to his identity as a craftsman god.
 In this role Ptah was both the sculptor or smith of mankind and creator of the arts and crafts..."